lttng/lttng-ust/doc/man/ustctl.1.md

 Finally, when `--destroy-trace` is used, the trace buffers are unallocated.
 However, the memory may not be effectively freed until the daemon finishes to collect them.
-When the trace is being collected by `ustd`, this command guarantees its full contents is flushed to the disk.
+When the trace is being collected by `ust-consumerd`, this command guarantees its full contents is flushed to the disk.

 ## STRUCTURE OF A TRACE